 Thinking to Win

-Thinking to Win, written by INBA World Vice President Wayne McDonald BSc. and Mr Australia, Richard Hargreaves, provides some of the secrets to winning for bodybuilders.
+Thinking to Win, written by INBA World Vice President Wayne McDonald BSc.
+Mr Australia, Richard Hargreaves, provides some secrets to winning for bodybuilders.
 Other articles include Training to Win and Eating to Win.

 Is there a secret to bodybuilding success?
 Is there something that all champion bodybuilders do or know?
 Apart from genetics, is there something that separates winners from also-rans?
 Well, there is, and that secret is known.
 Those with the best information and who get into action and use the knowledge have a distinct advantage over those who do not.

 What are the qualities that make a bodybuilding Champion?
-Although we are all unique as humans, champions share some common traits (qualities of personality) that are not seen in others.
-By learning these traits and applying them, you too, can increase your success and put you on track to become a champion.
+Although we are all unique as humans, champions share some common traits (personality qualities) that are not seen in others.
+By learning these traits and applying them, you, too, can increase your success and put you on track to becoming a champion.

 Bodybuilding champions love bodybuilding

-Bodybuilding champions eat, sleep and talk bodybuilding.
+Bodybuilding champions eat, sleep and talk about bodybuilding.
 There is not anything they would much rather be doing.
-For them, the training and dieting are a passion - not hard work and drudgery as it appears to others.
-They cannot wait to get down to the gym for their next workout.
+For them, training and dieting are a passion - not hard work, as it appears to others.
+They cannot wait to get to the gym for their next workout.
 They have to bridle their enthusiasm so as not to over-train.

 Bodybuilding champions set goals and have a burning desire to succeed

-Bodybuilding champions have a burning desire to get where they are going, and they know where they are going.
+Bodybuilding champions have a burning desire to get where they are going and know where they are going.
 They have a plan.
 They plan their workouts.
 They plan what shows they will enter.
 They have short, medium and long-term goals that are specific, written down and with deadlines.
 For example - I will weigh 80kg on the 1st of January.
-No airy-fairy dreams, but specific, measurable goals, outcomes and objectives.
+No airy-fairy dreams, but clear, measurable goals, outcomes and objectives.

 Bodybuilding champions visualise and feel success long before it happens